NikhilTilak/nikhiltilak.github.io/research.markdown

 order: 2
 ---

-I am a PhD candidate in the Department of Physics and Astronomy at Rutgers University in the [Andrei Lab](https://www.physics.rutgers.edu/~eandrei/) at Rutgers.
+I recently earned a PhD from the Department of Physics and Astronomy at Rutgers University in the [Andrei Lab](https://www.physics.rutgers.edu/~eandrei/) at Rutgers.
 My research focusses on the electronic properties of van Der Waals materials such as [Graphene](https://en.wikipedia.org/wiki/Graphene) and   [Molybdenum Disulfide](https://en.wikipedia.org/wiki/Molybdenum_disulfide).
 A full list of my published peer-reviewed works is available here [google-scholar profile](https://scholar.google.com/citations?user=ehlgV_0AAAAJ&hl=en).

 <h3> <b>Moiré potentials, lattice relaxation and layer polarization in marginally twisted MoS2 bilayers.</b></h3>